There are certain health issues in dachshunds that you need to be aware of if you plan on owning or adopting a dachshund.

-First of all, the dachshunds is unique with it’s long body and short legs in comparison to other dog breeds.
+First of all, the dachshund is unique with its long body and short legs in comparison to other dog breeds.

-Because of this unique long body and short leg bone structure, this can cause health issues in dachshunds call intervertebral disk disease.
+Because of this unique long body and short leg bone structure, this can cause health issues in dachshunds called intervertebral disk disease.

 Basically, this is a back disease that affects the spine of the dachshund.
 Nearly ¼ of all dachshunds will be affected by this disease.

-With their big deep chest, long spine and short legs this disease can be painful.
-In order to prevent or minimize this health issues in dachshunds one of the most important things to do is make sure your dachshund doesn’t get overweight.
+With their big deep chest, long spine, and short legs this disease can be painful.
+In order to prevent or minimize these health issues in dachshunds, one of the most important things to do is make sure your dachshund doesn’t get overweight.

 Obese Dachshunds have the greatest chance of getting this disease so you must make sure you keep them at an ideal weight.